css-polytechnique/css-ipp-materials/README.md

-# css-ipp-materials
+# CSS@IPP Materials

-Code for the CSS tutorials
+This github repository is supporting the website css.cnrs.fr .
+On the website you will find the team's latest news and tutorials introducing computational science techniques to the social sciences.